 As the organisation’s Director Neil is responsible for its overall management, and also actively involved in most of its projects and activities.
 He represents the organisation in its external relations, including through extensive media presence nationally and internationally.

 Neil describes himself as a funny and hyper-energetic person.
 He is happily married, enjoys travelling and (quite rarely) practices yoga.
-He is the proud father of Paul, Dominic and Harry, 3 adorable cats.
+He is the proud father of Gonçalo and Martim, as also their furry siblings Peter and Sabrina.

 His CV can be downloaded here.